-The Campus Activities Center (CAC) provides students with valuable involvement opportunities.
-The staff coordinates and advises a variety of student programs such as 7220 Entertainment, Safe Zone, Gallery 234, and Summer Programs.
-They are available to assist or direct any of the 250+ student organizations with programming support, leadership development, and marketing services.
-The CAC serves as an important source of information for programming and involvement on campus.
-Be sure to check out the learning outcomes we've established that are attained by attending/participating in events or becoming involved with a student organization on campus.
-Visit www.uwyo.edu/cac.
+Student Orgs & Entertainment provides students with valuable involvement opportunities.
+The staff coordinates and advises a variety of student programs such as 7220 Entertainment and Summer Programs.
+Office staff are available to assist or direct any of the 300+ student organizations with programming support, leadership development, and marketing services.
+The Student Orgs & Entertainment Office serves as an important source of information for programming and involvement on campus.
+Visit www.uwyo.edu/csil/student-orgsentertainment for more information.